-- Development of Single/Multi-family homes - o Townhouses, Duplexes, Condos - Community Land Trust/Shared Equity Models - The County can choose several mechanisms by which to support housing development via shared equity models.
+- Development of Single/Multi-family homes - o Townhouses, Duplexes, Condos - Community Land Trust (CLT) - o The CLT model allows for the separation of land ownership and home ownership.
+The CLT can either be owned by the CLT or a nonprofit organization either of which will hold a 99-year lease on the land.
+The prospective homeowner will own the home and lease the property.
+The County can choose several mechanisms by which to support the CLT.
 The County can opt to provide funding for development and construction costs, and/or down payment assistance to qualified residents, and/or provide surplus land via escheated properties to build the homes.
-Local government support will greatly enhance the initial and long-term affordability for its residents; a Community Land Trust/Shared Equity Models provides an essential service in meeting present and future community needs.
-Mixed Housing is another option to approve affordable and workforce housing. - o The County will partner with developers and financial institutions to construct and finance individual mortgages. - Development of County owned real properties that have been determined to be appropriate for affordable housing.

-• Acquisition of properties for residential housing development.
+Local government support will greatly enhance the initial and long-term affordability for its residents; a community land trust provides an essential service in meeting present and future community needs.
+(Florida Housing Coalition).
+Mixed Housing is another option to approve affordable and workforce housing. - The County will partner with developers and financial institutions to construct and finance individual mortgages. - Development of County owned real properties that have been determined to be appropriate for affordable housing. - Acquisition of properties for residential housing development.